• Skip to primary navigation

 • Add the softened butter and cream cheese to the bowl of a stand mixer fitted with the paddle attachment.

-• Increase the mixer speed to high and continue mixing for about 3 minutes. *If the frosting is too thin, add additional powdered sugar ¼ cup at a time until the right consistency has been achieved.
-If the frosting is too thick, add coconut milk until it’s the right consistency.
+If the frosting is too thin, add additional powdered sugar ¼ cup at a time until it reaches the right consistency.
+If it’s too thick, add coconut milk until it reaches the right consistency.

 How to assemble Coconut Cake